From his New York Times obituary:

 In September 1991, he announced that the library's photographic archive of the Dead Sea Scrolls would be available to all qualified scholars, not just those approved by the international team of editors that had so long limited access to a chosen few.
 The collection consists of 3,000 photographs of all the original scrolls.

 A few other institutions also had photographic copies of the scrolls, made as a safeguard against loss of or damage to the originals in Jerusalem.
-But only the few members of the international team of editors and their students were permitted to study them.
+But only a few members of the international team of editors and their students were permitted to study them.
 Dr. Moffett said the Huntington was not bound by restrictions imposed by the editing team.

 In the ensuing days, he was threatened with a lawsuit and told that his action would open the documents to many people who might produce shoddy research.
 The scrolls, dating back 2,000 years and more, contain texts associated with the Bible, ancient literature and poetry, religious rules and other information from a critical time in the history of Judaism and the origins of Christianity.